lhoogenraad/cosc349Assignment1/README.txt

 will also echo out information about the VM once it is done being set up.

 the two website config files display.conf and upload.conf define the directories to find the php pages to display to the user.
-The sql file dbsetup.sql
+The sql file dbsetup.sql defines the database schema and inserts some data into said database